JoushuaDelaCruz/ISA_Project_C2_Client/README.md

 ## Future Development Note:
 * Refactor Tailwind CSS to SCSS/CSS external file
-* Fix the UI for the home page
+* Redesign the UI for the home page
+* Create  a 404 page.